deanwampler/Contract4J5/contract4j5/README.txt

 domain logic, thereby cluttering the code and diminishing the "ilities" we all strive for.
 AOP keeps these concerns in separate modules and provides powerful facilities for "injecting" the concern behavior in the specific execution points where needed.
-Contract4J uses AOP techniques to find the contract specifications and test them at runtime at the appropriate execution points.
+Contract4J5 uses AOP techniques to find the contract specifications and test them at runtime at the appropriate execution points.

 AOP is a good approach to supporting DbC because it permits DbC concerns to be managed in a modular and minimally-intrusive way, without cluttering
 application logic, while still allowing the contracts to be integrated into the runtime environment for development and testing.
-Contract4J uses the best-known AOP language, AspectJ, to support DbC for Java.
+Contract4J5 uses the best-known AOP language, AspectJ, to support DbC for Java.

 For more information on AOP, see the references below.

---- How Does Contract4J Support Design by Contract?
+--- How Does Contract4J5 Support Design by Contract?

-These notes will describe how the annotation-based Contract4J5 v0.5.0 works.
-For information on the experimental "ContractBeans" form, see the README that comes with its distribution.

 I'm a long-time believer in DbC and wanted to use it in Java.
 A few years ago, I discovered the clever "Barter" project, which supports DbC in Java